Yulia Tymoshenko: Second dismissal from government

 If the Second Tymoshenko Government could not be preserved, Tymoshenko stated on 22 February 2010, she would go into Parliamentary opposition.
 On 3 March 2010, the Ukrainian Parliament passed a motion of no confidence in the second Tymoshenko Government in which the cabinet was dismissed with 243 lawmakers voting in favour out of 450 (including seven lawmakers of Bloc Yulia Tymoshenko).
 (Prime Minister Tymoshenko had demanded this vote herself on 1 March 2010.)
 On 2 March 2010, the coalition had already lost the parliamentary majority.
 Before the vote on 3 March, Tymoshenko again stated, "If the dismissal of the government is passed today, at that very same moment our government will leave the cabinet.
 Our political force will cross into the opposition."
 Tymoshenko blamed the Lytvyn Bloc and "Our Ukraine, including the leader of Our Ukraine, who announced the position of the faction" for the fall of the cabinet.
 Tymoshenko resigned from the prime minister post on 4 March 2010.
 Fellow BYuT member Oleksandr Turchynov was empowered to fulfill the prime minister's duties until a new government was formed on 4 March 2010.
 On 9 and 15 March 2010, Tymoshenko called on "all of the national patriotic forces" to unite against Yanukovych.

+Criticism against government and reopening of criminal case

-On 16 March, a shadow government including BYuT was established.
+On 16 March, the shadow government including BYuT was established.
 On 10 May 2010, the People's Committee to Protect Ukraine was established, of which Tymoshenko is one of the representatives.
-Tymoshenko was against the 2010 Ukrainian-Russian Naval Base for Natural Gas treaty, as she believes the agreement harms Ukraine's national interests.
+Tymoshenko was against the 2010 Ukrainian-Russian Naval Base for Natural Gas treaty, as she believed the agreement harmed Ukraine's national interests.

+Tymoshenko on renewed cases against her: